-The best thing to do when you are fatigued and sleep-deprived is not to drive at all.
+The best thing to do when you’re fatigued and sleep-deprived is not to drive at all.
 It may be inconvenient, but this is the best thing to do for your safety.
-Use the Gautrain on such a day.
-Not only will you be safe, but we’ll also reward you with Safe Dayz™ if you use the train for all your travels on that day.
+Use the Gautrain or a cab service on such a day.
+Not only will you be safer, but we’ll also reward you with Safe Dayz™ if you use the train for all your travels on that day.

 • Don’t use cruise control; keep your body involved in the driving.